 Shilpa Gupta: Someone Else in an art project comprising one hundred books which have been written anonymously or under pen names over the past two centuries.
 Engraved in stainless steel, a method reserved for inscribing identities in museums or at entrance doors of homes, on the shelves lie some of the oldest book covers with their false names which had been purposefully taken by the writer, along with different reasons for doing so.

 Be it to conceal one’s gender, often that of a woman and sometimes of a man too, or to avoid persecution by one’s own country, or for love and approval of the family, or to write in a language one knows best, for fear of being labelled the ‘mad’ protagonist, or to publish a rejected book or simply to explore multiple selves or to publish a rejected work, writers have sought freedom in being someone else.

-AN: Do you think that works can reach to an audience from a diversity of backgrounds, like visitors at international shows?
+AN: Do you think that works can reach an audience from a diversity of backgrounds, such as visitors at international shows?
 And how necessary do you think the local context is in deciphering an art work?

 Blame.
 Interactive Installation.
 2002-04.

 Threat.
 Bathing Soaps, 2008-09.
 5.9x2.5x1.6 in .

 24:00:01.
 Motion Flapboard, 2012.
 19min loop.
 70x10x11 in